Redocly/redocly-cli/docs/guides/response-contains-property.md

 As you can see from the output, the rule triggered an error in the `200.yaml` file indicating there is no `user_id` property for `200` responses.

-Three "copies" of the error mean that there are three $refs within the OpenAPI definition that refer to the `200` response schema object.
+Three "copies" of the error mean that there are three $refs within the OpenAPI description that refer to the `200` response schema object.

 ## Case 2 - Multiple responses containing one property

-When you want to check that your OpenAPI definition contains property in all responses of a specific [class](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes), you can use ranges.
+When you want to check that your OpenAPI description contains property in all responses of a specific [class](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes), you can use ranges.

 Let's modify the previous example to check that all `2xx` responses contain the `user_id` property.